ElektraInitiative/libelektra/doc/decisions/0_drafts/header_file_structure.md

 - This structure makes the `#include`s simple and works nicely with our directory structure.
 - Having a uniform naming convention simplifies things, both for developers writing Elektra and those using Elektra.
-- Requiring libraries must either be fully modularized (main headers are only `#includes`) or completely monolithic, avoids the situation where a library has some parts in `public.h` and other parts in extra headers.
+- Requiring libraries must either be fully modularized (main headers are only `#includes`) or completely monolithic, avoids the situation where a library has some parts in `foo.h` and other parts in extra headers.
-  This is bad, because it encourages users to simply include `public.h`, which defeats the point of modularized headers.
+  This is bad, because it encourages users to simply include `foo.h`, which defeats the point of modularized headers.

 ## Implications

-- The location of a header file within the source tree determines what API it contains (public, internal, or private).
+- The location of a header file within the source tree determines what API it contains:
+  - Public: Will be installed, must be stable, can be used anywhere
+  - Internal: Will not be installed, doesn't have to be stable, can be used anywhere, but public headers
+  - Private: Will not be installed, doesn't have to be stable, can only be used in the same library
 - Some libraries are currently neither fully modularized nor fully monolithic.
   The headers for these libraries must be restructured.
+- There is no room for experimental APIs, i.e., headers that should be installed, but are not (yet) stable.
+  Currently, we don't plan to have any such APIs in the 1.0 release.
+  The plan is that anything that is not internal/private in 1.0 is stable.
+  If the need arises to introduce experimental APIs, a new decision must be reached about this.

 ## Related Decisions